evansn22/MacroeconomicAnalysis/README.md

 ![MySQL Schema](./sql/FEDSchema.png)

 ## Data Engineering
 To prepare the data for analysis, I standardized indicator frequencies and engineered the data for downstream analytics.
 Using Common Table Expressions to initially demonstrate the logic for aggregations and then generating Views to display Short & Long formatted tables for modeling & visualizations.
-These transformations were implemented in the [QueryingDB.sql](./sql/QueryingDB.sql) file through a combination of Common Table Expressions (CTEs) and SQL Views, creating 2 reusable analytical datasets for downstream visualization and analysis.
+These transformations were implemented in the [QueryingDB.sql](./sql/QueryingDB.sql) file utilizing a combination of Common Table Expressions (CTEs) and SQL Views, creating 2 reusable analytical datasets for downstream visualization and analysis.

 **Created Common Table Expressions (CTEs):**
 - Aggregating monthly observations into calendar-quarter averages while preserving existing quarterly observations and  producing a standardized dataset for time-series analysis.